turbobabr/duplicator/README.md

 ### Quick Duplicate

-This one is my favourite feature!
-It allows to create a copy of currently selected layers and automatically places it on an edge of selection bounds + 10 px offset.
+This feature allows to create a copy of currently selected layers and automatically places it on an edge of selection bounds + 10 px offset.

 **How to use:**